 When determining strategies to ensure standards aligned instruction and consistency, FACTS selected the following strategies that are most effective to drive student achievement.
 This should include multiple and systematic means.
 It is also important that teachers have opportunities to review lessons with peers to refine instruction.
 There are instructional teams in place that incorporate many of these strategies.
 Instructional teams include: Curriculum Council, Literacy Team, Math Team, Social Studies Committee, Folk Arts Committee, and Grade Band meetings.
 FACTS has a coordinator for each major content area who works with the Principal to ensure standards aligned instruction and consistency.
 FACTS has a literacy, math, social studies, science, and folk arts coordinator.
-We also have a Special Education and an ESOL Coordinator to oversee students with IEPs and English Language Learners and to ensure that these students are recieving appropriate services through team meetings, observations and coaching.
+We also have a Special Education and an ESOL Coordinator to oversee students with IEPs and English Language Learners and to ensure that these students are receiving appropriate services through team meetings, observations and coaching.
 Their responsibility includes coaching teachers, reviewing lesson plans, and conducting walkthroughs.
+There is at least one ESOL teacher and one Special Education teacher per three year grade span (K-2, 3-5 and 6-8).
+As a result, meaningful and thorough collaboration between general education and ESOL and Special Education teachers is facilititated weekly.
+This insures that instruction is tailored to meet the specific needs of students.
 The Principal conducts a formal observation for every teacher and makes frequent walkthroughs during the year.
 Teachers submit to the Principal a Professional Portfolio that includes sample lesson plans and artifacts from student work.
 This provides additional evidence of standards aligned instruction.